max-hans/slicer-slicer/README.md

 ## what it does

-this was made in a hurry to achieve something for a very specific use case.
+this was made in a hurry to achieve something for a very specific use case. for a robotics project i needed gcode, that has a high resolution for moves. so even straight moves needed to be split into smaller steps.

 it will turn this: